-- 2019, the FERC denied the NY DEC and Sierra Club requests for rehearing.170 Those orders have been challenged on appeal to the US Court of Appeals for the Second Circuit (19-1610). - As previously reported, the August 6, 2018 Northern Access Certificate Rehearing Order dismissed or denied the requests for rehearing of the Northern Access Certificate Order.
+- The New York State Department of Environmental Conservation ("NY DEC") and the Sierra Club requested rehearing of the Northern Access Certificate Rehearing Order on August 14 and September 5, 2018, respectively.
+On August 29, National Fuel Gas Supply Corporation and Empire Pipeline ("Applicants") answered the NY DEC's August 14 rehearing request and request for stay.
+On April 2, 2019, the FERC denied the NY DEC and Sierra Club requests for rehearing.
+Those orders have been challenged on appeal to the US Court of Appeals for the Second Circuit (19-1610). - As previously reported, the August 6, 2018 Northern Access Certificate Rehearing Order dismissed or denied the requests for rehearing of the Northern Access Certificate Order.
 Further, in an interesting twist, the FERC found that a December 5, 2017 "Renewed Motion for Expedited Action" filed by National Fuel Gas Supply Corporation and Empire Pipeline, Inc. (the "Companies"), in which the Companies asserted a separate basis for their claim that the NY DEC waived its authority under section 401 of the Clean Water Act ("CWA") to issue or deny a water quality certification for the Northern Access Project, served as a motion requesting a waiver determination by the FERC, and proceeded to find that the NY DEC was obligated to act on the application within one year, failed to do so, and so waived its authority under section 401 of the CWA. - The FERC authorized the Companies to construct and operate pipeline, compression, and ancillary facilities in McKean County, Pennsylvania, and Allegany, Cattaraugus, Erie, and Niagara Counties, New York ("Northern Access Project") in an order issued February 3, 2017.
 The Allegheny Defense Project and Sierra Club (collectively, "Allegheny") requested rehearing of the Northern Access Certificate Order. - Despite the FERC's Northern Access Certificate Order, the project remained halted pending the outcome of National Fuel's fight with the NY DEC's April denial of a Clean Water Act permit.
 NY DEC found National Fuel's application for a water quality certification under Section 401 of the Clean Water Act, as well as for stream and wetlands disturbance permits, failed to comply with water regulations aimed at protecting wetlands and wildlife and that the pipeline failed to explore construction alternatives.
-National Fuel appealed the NY DEC's decision to the 2nd Circuit on the grounds that the denial was improper.174 On February 2, 2019, the 2nd Circuit vacated the decision of the NY DEC and remanded the case with instructions for the NY DEC to more clearly articulate its basis for the denial and how that basis is connected to information in the existing administrative record.
+National Fuel appealed the NY DEC's decision to the 2nd Circuit on the grounds that the denial was improper.170 On February 2, 2019, the 2nd Circuit vacated the decision of the NY DEC and remanded the case with instructions for the NY DEC to more clearly articulate its basis for the denial and how that basis is connected to information in the existing administrative record.
 The matter is again before the NY DEC. - On November 26, 2018, the Applicants filed a request at FERC for a 3-year extension of time, until February 3, 2022, to complete construction and to place the certificated facilities into service.
 The Applicants cited the fact that they "do not anticipate commencement of Project construction until early 2021 due to New York's continued legal actions and to time lines required for procurement of necessary pipe and compressor facility materials."
-The extension request was granted on January 31, 2019. - On August 8, 2019, the NY DEC again denied Applicants request for a Water Quality Certification, and as directed by the Second Circuit, 175 provided a "more clearly articulate[d] basis for denial." - On August 27, 2019, Applicants requested an additional order finding on additional grounds that the NY DEC waived its authority over the Northern Access 2016 Project under Section 401 of the CWA,
+The extension request was granted on January 31, 2019.

-$^{^{170}}$ Nat'l Fuel Gas Supply Corp. and Empire Pipeline, Inc., 167 FERC ¶ 61,007 (Apr.
+$^{^{166}}$ Nat'l Fuel Gas Supply Corp. and Empire Pipeline, Inc., 167 FERC ¶ 61,007 (Apr.
 2, 2019).

-171 Nat'l Fuel Gas Supply Corp. and Empire Pipeline, Inc., 164 FERC ¶ 61,084 (Aug.
-6, 2018) ("Northern Access Rehearing & Waiver Determination Order"), reh'g denied, 167 FERC ¶ 61,007 (Apr.
+$^{^{167}}$ Nat'l Fuel Gas Supply Corp. and Empire Pipeline, Inc., 164 FERC \P 61,084 (Aug.
+6, 2018) ("Northern Access Rehearing & Waiver Determination Order"), reh'g denied, 167 FERC \P 61,007 (Apr.
 2, 2019).